Rebbie Jackson

 Maureen Reillette "Rebbie" Jackson-Brown (/ˈriːbi/; born May 29, 1950) is an American singer and the eldest child of the Jackson family of musicians.
-She first performed on stage with her siblings during shows in Las Vegas, Nevada, at the MGM Grand Hotel and Casino in 1974, before subsequently appearing in the television series The Jacksons.
-At age 34, Jackson released her debut album Centipede (1984).
-The album's title track was written by her younger brother Michael and it has been her most successful single release.
-Jackson released two more albums: Reaction (1986) and R U Tuff Enuff (1988).
+She first performed on stage with her siblings during shows in Las Vegas at the MGM Grand Hotel and Casino in 1974, before appearing in the CBS television series The Jacksons.
+At age 34, Jackson released her debut studio album Centipede (1984).
+The album's title track was written by her younger brother Michael and has been her most successful single release.
+She released two more studio albums: Reaction (1986) and R U Tuff Enuff (1988).

-Following a 7-year hiatus, Jackson returned with a cover of "Forever Young" for the Free Willy 2: The Adventure Home soundtrack before the release of the 1998 album Yours Faithfully three years later.
-The production of this, her last album, was a collaboration with artists and producers such as Men of Vizion's Spanky Williams, Keith Thomas, and Eliot Kennedy.
-It also featured contributions from her children.
-In 2011, Rebbie embarked on the Pick Up the Phone Tour, which is dedicated to teenagers from all over the U.S. who have died by suicide.
+After a seven-year hiatus, Jackson returned with a cover version of "Forever Young" for the Free Willy 2: The Adventure Home (1995) soundtrack before releasing Yours Faithfully (1998), three years later.
+It was her last album and a collaboration with artists and producers including Men of Vizion's Spanky Williams, Keith Thomas, and Eliot Kennedy.
+It featured contributions from her children.
+In 2011, Jackson embarked on the Pick Up the Phone Tour, which is dedicated to American teenagers who have died by suicide.